 Though a new retail display will be quite obvious to people in your office, patients who have not visited your practice in some time will have no idea about the new retail products you’re selling.
 To get the word out to this group, you should promote your retail products on your website and your social media profiles.

 Your website is a prime online location to show off your services, as well as the retail products you sell.
 Though you likely would not create individual webpages for each of your retail products — like you would for each of your services — you can easily showcase retail products on your homepage.
-Look to the website of Angela Willis, MD, as an example.
-Dr. Willis frequently updates her homepage to showcase new retail products for sale at her practice, like essential oils.

 Another great place to highlight new retail products on your site is your blog.
 Most blogging and content marketing experts recommend businesses like healthcare practices follow the 80/20 rule, which means roughly 80 percent of your content is educational or informative, while 20 percent is promotional.
 This means you can focus every fourth or fifth blog post on a new retail product without alienating most readers.